 Am I eligible to apply for Decreasing Life Insurance?

-You must be a UK resident and 18 years of age at the time of applying.
+You must be a UK resident and 18 years of age at the time of applying and the policy must not end before your 29th birthday.
 The maximum age for buying a Decreasing Life Insurance policy is 74, and your policy must end before age 90.
 The minimum length of the policy is 5 years, and the maximum length is 50 years.

 What is the difference between Life Insurance and Decreasing Life Insurance?

 The main difference between Life Insurance and Decreasing Life Insurance is that they are designed with different protection purposes in mind.
 Some people want a policy that will help protect their family financially if they were to die during the policy term.
-Others may have a more specific need for a policy that will pay off their mortgage if they were to die.
+Others may have a more specific need for a policy that will pay off their repayment mortgage if they were to die while covered by the policy.
 Below is a brief overview of the products we offer:

 Just remember that life insurance is not a savings or investment product and has no cash value unless a valid claim is made.